Universe in a black hole in Einstein$-$Cartan gravity

-A closed, homogeneous, and isotropic universe is described by the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric which, in the isotropic spherical coordinates, is given by $ds^2=c^2 dt^2-a^2(t)(1+kr^2/4)^{-2}(dr^2+r^2 d\theta^2+r^2\sin^2\theta d\phi^2)$, where $a(t)$ is the scale factor and $k=1$ \cite{Lor,LL}.
-In the comoving frame of reference, in which the four-velocity $u^i$ of the cosmological spin fluid satisfies $u^0=1$ and $u^\alpha=0$ ($\alpha$ denotes spatial indices), the Einstein field equations (\ref{com}) for this metric become the Friedmann equations (the cosmological constant is negligible in the early Universe) \cite{Kuc,Gas,torsion1}:
+{\bf 4.
+Friedmann equations with torsion}\\ \\ A closed, homogeneous, and isotropic universe is described by the Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) metric, which, in the isotropic spherical coordinates, is given by $ds^2=c^2 dt^2-a^2(t)(1+kr^2/4)^{-2}(dr^2+r^2 d\theta^2+r^2\sin^2\theta d\phi^2)$, where $a(t)$ is the scale factor and $k=1$ \cite{Lor,LL2}.
+In the comoving frame of reference, in which the four-velocity $u^i$ of the cosmological spin fluid satisfies $u^0=1$ and $u^\alpha=0$ ($\alpha$ denotes spatial indices), the Einstein field equations (\ref{com}) for this metric become the Friedmann equations (the cosmological constant is negligible in the early universe) \cite{Gas,Bre,torsion1,Kuc}:

-where dot denotes the differentiation with respect to the cosmic time $t$.
-Differentiating (\ref{Fri1}) multiplied by $a$ with respect to $t$ and combining it with (\ref{Fri2}) multiplied by $\dot{a}$ give a conservation law
+where a dot denotes the differentiation with respect to the cosmic time $t$.
+Differentiating equation (\ref{Fri1}) multiplied by $a$ with respect to $t$ and combining it with equation (\ref{Fri2}) multiplied by $\dot{a}$ give a conservation law